October 20, 2019

-Here’s how you can prepare for Sunday this week:
+Here’s how you can prepare for this Sunday, titled Instructions for the Priesthood:

 2. Read, pray, and sing through the service: